JamesClonk/terraform-vcloud-kubernetes/README.md

 Configure the name of this Edge Gateway in `terraform.tfvars -> vcd_edgegateway`.

+> **Note**: Also have a look in the vCloud Director web UI and check what the external/public IP assigned to this newly created Edge Gateway is.
+You need the IP to set up a DNS *A* and a *CNAME* record with it.

 ##### API User

 Login to the DCS+ management portal and go to [Catalog](https://portal.swisscomcloud.com/catalog/).
 From there you can order a new **vCloudDirector API User**.
 Make sure to leave *"Read only user?"* unchecked, otherwise your new API user will not be able to do anything!